 People will often report that with this additional focus on dreams, their dream life becomes more active, emotionally alive, and vivid.James Alexander, “The Hidden Psychology of Pain.”

 In “The Hidden Psychology of Pain” Australian psychologist James Alexander dedicated chapter 11 to the “Healing Power of Dreams.”
-In it, he talks about how we dream during the REM stage (rapid eye-movement) and how this stage is crucial for mental health and intelligence.
+In it, he talks about how we dream during the REM stage (rapid eye-movement) and how this stage is crucial for mental health and cognition.
 People deprived of REM sleep due to lack of sleep, drug use, etc. exhibit deterioration in cognitive and emotional faculties.
 Mindbody doctors, like James Alexander, routinely promote dream awareness to resolve the emotional issues that lie at the heart of physical pain and ailments.

 It may be that as we become more conscious of what is going on in our dream state, the emotional pressure that can drive chronic pain is finding another outlet for expression.James Alexander, “The Hidden Psychology of Pain”